MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Set-MgGroupTeam.md

     - `[ExternalId <String>]`: The ID of the catalog provided by the app developer in the Microsoft Teams zip app package.
   - `[TeamsAppDefinition <IMicrosoftGraphTeamsAppDefinition>]`: teamsAppDefinition

-MEMBERS <IMicrosoftGraphConversationMember\[]>: Members and owners of the team.
+`MEMBERS <IMicrosoftGraphConversationMember[]>`: Members and owners of the team.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The display name of the user.
   - `[Roles <String[]>]`: The roles for that user.
-This property only contains additional qualifiers when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
-Similarly, if the member is a guest, the roles property contains guest as one of the values.
+This property contains additional qualifiers only when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
+Similarly, if the member is an in-tenant guest, the roles property contains guest as one of the values.
 A basic member should not have any values specified in the roles property.
+An Out-of-tenant external member is assigned the owner role.
   - `[VisibleHistoryStartDateTime <DateTime?>]`: The timestamp denoting how far back a conversation's history is shared with the conversation member.
 This property is settable only for members of a chat.

-MEMBERSETTINGS `<IMicrosoftGraphTeamMemberSettings>`: teamMemberSettings
+`MEMBERSETTINGS <IMicrosoftGraphTeamMemberSettings>`: teamMemberSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowAddRemoveApps <Boolean?>]`: If set to true, members can add and remove apps.
   - `[AllowCreatePrivateChannels <Boolean?>]`: If set to true, members can add and update private channels.